Command Line Tool

 Flags

-• --wait: Wait for the sandbox becoming ready.
-This is default, specify --wait=false to not wait.
+--wait: Wait for the sandbox becoming ready.
+This is default, specify--wait=falseto not wait.--wait-timeout=DUR: Wait for the sandbox until it's ready or reachedDURand ignore errors.

 Edit